 If your generator keeps cutting out the moment you load it up, it's waving a red flag.

-This is a clear sign the startup process isn’t being followed right—or it’s protecting itself from further damage.
+This is a clear sign the startup process isn't being followed right - or it's protecting itself from further damage.

 Most generators are smart enough to shut themselves down if the load overwhelms them.
 It might be an overloaded circuit, dodgy wiring, or just too much power being demanded too soon.